Monistrol de Montserrat

-Monistrol de Montserrat ([munisˈtɾɔl də munsəˈrat]) is a municipality in the comarca of the Bages in Catalonia, Spain.
+Monistrol de Montserrat ([munisˈtɾɔl də munsəˈrat]) is a municipality in Bages county in Catalonia, Spain.

 The municipality includes the southern two-thirds of the massif of Montserrat and the famous Benedictine monastery of the same name.
 The town, known as Montserrat-Vila, is situated on the eastern flank of the massif above the valley of the Llobregat river: it is connected with the monastery (higher up) and with the railway station in the valley (FGC line R5) by the Montserrat Rack Railway (Cremallera de Montserrat).
 The C-1411 road links the town with Martorell and Manresa.
 The bridge over the Llobregat river dates from the fourteenth century.
 The municipality includes a small exclave to the north-west.